 |Computing resources (vCPUs and memory)||The computing resources (vCPUs and memory) are retained, but the instance is stopped and does not provide services. |

 When a pay-as-you-go instance is automatically stopped due to overdue payments, the instance enters the Expired state and billing for the instance stops.
 After an instance is stopped, you cannot connect to the instance or access the websites that are deployed on the instance.
 Service errors may also occur.

 |The computing resources (vCPUs and memory) are released. |

 Note If your computing resources (vCPUs and memory) are released due to overdue payments, the system sends you an email notification.

 |Image||The image is unavailable.||The image is unavailable.|

-|Snapshot||All snapshots are retained, but automatic snapshots cannot be created.||All snapshots are deleted, except for those that were used to create cloud disks or custom images.|
+|Snapshots||All snapshots are retained, but automatic snapshots cannot be created.||All snapshots are deleted, except for snapshots that were used to create cloud disks or custom images.|